sahisagiraju/all-ears/README.md

 All Ears currently lacks a digital presence and marketing strategy.
 The goal of this project is to build a professional, user-friendly website that improves visibility and enables growth through:

-### 🔧 Website Development
-- Launch an official website (landing page, about, services, resources, contact)
-- Integrate the **Tilly platform** for bookings and referrals
-- Ensure accessibility and SEO optimization

-### 📈 Optional: Marketing Strategy (If Time Permits)
-- Develop a basic outreach plan
-- Suggest strategies for entering new markets (Austin, San Antonio)
-- Identify referral opportunities from local healthcare professionals

 ---

 ## Target Audience
 - Families with children impacted by autism (ages 1–20)
 - Clients from underserved communities or rural Texas regions

----

-## Key Competitors
-- Behavioral Innovations
-- Centria (only one offering in-home care)
-- Action Behavior Centers

 ---